fromAtoB/bootstrap/README.md

 # bootstrap

 Responsible for helping devs to bootstrap their local development environments.
-The only pre-requisite is having git installed, all else will be installed for you.
+The only pre-requisite is having git installed and basic access to this repo, all else will be installed for you.

 Just run: